yipengk/yipeng.github.io/essays/ai-unstoppable-trend.md

 # II.
 Personal Experience with AI:
 ## 1. Experience WODs
 I use AI a lot in Experience WODs , although we can watch videos of professors, but when I actually operate it, I still encounter many questions.
 Moreover, the professor in the video has a MAC operating system and I have a WINDOWS operating system, and when there is such a difference, the AI can tell me to use the correct command line to complete the operation.

 ## 2. In-class Practice WODs
 I have not used AI in In-class Practice WODs.
 The time for In-class Practice WODs is limited, and sometimes we need to discuss with classmates.
 Professor will explain the topic to us after the time is up.
 So, I feel like I don't need to use it in In-class Practice WODs.

 ## 3. In-class WODs
 In In-class WODs, I will ask the AI when I can't remember syntax or the bug I can't solve it.
 I remember once I thought that my code was correct, but it just couldn't run successfully, and finally I found out with the support of AI that it was because of a small typo.
 But overall, I use AI less in In-class WODs than homework WODs.
 The main reason is that In-class WODs are timed, and communication with AI may require several rounds of conversation to guide it before it can help us solve problems.
 This takes too much time.

 ## 4. Essays
 When writing essays, I sometimes use AI to help me modify grammar or check errors.

 ## 5. Final project
 I haven't used AI much at the moment because we're using the existing meteor template.
 But I think as the project progresses, we may encounter some difficult problems that require AI support and assistance.

 ## 6. Learning a concept / tutorial
 When learning a concept/tutorial, I often use AI to explain the relevant knowledge to me.

 ## 7. Answering a question in class or in Discord
-I haven't used it to answer questions in class because I'm a bit socially anxious and afraid of speaking in public
+I haven't used it to answer questions in class because I'm a bit socially anxious and afraid of speaking in public.

 ## 8. Asking or answering a smart-question
 I have not used AI to answer questions on smart-question, I think each of our environment and system may be different, even if I ask AI, I don't think it will give the right answer.
 I will only answer questions from other students on Discord after I have already fully understood the question myself.

 ## 9. Coding example e.g. “give an example of using Underscore .pluck”
 I'll ask the AI to show me some code examples.
 Especially when learning Underscore libraries, it shows me a lot of examples to help me understand them.

 ## 10. Explaining code
 When I encounter code I don't understand, I ask AI to explain it to me.
 I remember when I first encountered ES6, I was really confused.
 I had artificial intelligence explain it to me line by line and it was really helpful.

 ## 11. Writing code
 If I just change a part of the code in a project, I feel like AI is doing a good job.
 However, if I ask AI to complete a larger and more complex project, it can do it, but what it provides may not necessarily be what I want.
 I think AI can support us to do some of the work, but not all of it.

 ## 12. Documenting code
 I haven't used AI for code documentation.
 If I need to write documentation, I prefer to do it myself rather than having AI do it because I feel what I write will be more reliable.

 ## 13. Quality assurance
-In the future, I will consider using AI to ensure the quality of the code, but I have hardly used AI in this aspect so far
+In the future, I will consider using AI to ensure the quality of the code, but I have hardly used AI in this aspect so far.

 ## 14. Other uses in ICS 314 not listed
 When I installed Node.js and npm, I encountered lots of issues with configuring environment variables.
 These problems seemed to pile up one after another, and I was almost on the verge of frustration.
 I attempted various solutions found online but none of them worked.
 Ultimately, with the assistance of AI, I spent approximately three to four hours resolving all the issues step by step.